Schlesinger Law Offices, P.A. Schlesinger Law Offices, P.A.

 The process of determining liability after a car accident is quite complex.
 That is because innumerable factors could have contributed to the crash.
 It takes a highly experienced Fort Lauderdale car accident lawyer to uncover the circumstances of the impact to prove who or what was at fault.

-At Schlesinger Law Offices, P.A., our Fort Lauderdale accident lawyers are familiar with the science behind car accidents and are far better equipped to secure compensation than those with little to no experience.
+At Schlesinger Law Offices, P.A., our Fort Lauderdale car wreck attorneys are familiar with the science behind car accidents and are far better equipped to secure compensation than those with little to no experience.
 The process of analyzing a crash involves the application of as much science as it does of law.
 We also utilize professional investigators to determine precisely what occurred during the car collision.
-Our car accident lawyers serving Fort Lauderdale can use this information to prove who was liable for your injuries and hold them accountable.

 Florida's No-Fault Insurance Rule for Car Accidents